pyeventsourcing/eventsourcing/README.md

 Next, define a factory method that returns new entity instances.
 Rather than directly constructing the entity object instance, it should firstly instantiate a "created" domain event, and then call the mutator to obtain an entity object instance.
-The factory method then publishes the "created" event (for example, so that it might be saved into the event store by the persistence subscriber) and returns the entity to the caller.
+The factory method then publishes the event (for example, so that it might be saved into the event store by the persistence subscriber) and returns the entity to the caller.

-In the example below, the factory method is a module level function which firstly instantiates the Example's Created event.
-The example mutator is invoked, which returns an entity object instance.
-The event is published, so that at least the persistence subscriber might save it in the event store.
-Finally, the entity is returned to the caller of the factory method.
+In the example below, the factory method is a module level function which firstly instantiates the Example's Created domain event.
+The Example mutator is invoked, which returns an entity object instance when given a Created event.
+The event is published, and the new domain entity is returned to the caller of the factory method.

     import uuid